gamcil/cblaster/docs/source/guide/installation.rst

 -----------------------------

 In order to use ``cblaster`` you will first need to install Python on your computer.
-Go to python.org/downloads/ and download the latest version of Python (3.8.5 at the time of writing).
+Go to `python.org/downloads/ <python.org/downloads/>`_ and download the latest version of Python (3.8.5 at the time of writing).
 This will initiate the download of the Python installer (python-x.x.x.exe).

 Locate the installer in your downloads folder, run the program and follow the wizard.
-**Make sure you tick the box `Add Python x.x to PATH'.**
+**Make sure you tick the box 'Add Python x.x to PATH'.**
 This ensures that ``cblaster`` is available for you to use directly from the terminal.
 It is not selected by default and you will have to do this step manually if you do not check the box here.

 Once the installer has finished, you can try to run Python in PowerShell to verify that it has been installed correctly.
-To open PowerShell in Windows, open a folder, Shift+Right click and select the option `Open PowerShell window here...'.
+To open PowerShell in Windows, open a folder, Shift+Right click and select the option 'Open PowerShell window here...'.
-With PowerShell open, type \texttt{python} and press enter.
+With PowerShell open, type ``python`` and press enter.
 If python has installed correctly, the interactive shell should be launched, and the version number should be displayed in the console like so:

 ::